official71/indexing_the_globe/README.md

 ## Approaches

+Application is built with Python Flask framework.
+All data are in-memory; no database is used since the application is light-weight and only requires reading.

 ### Proximity Query

 * Given the latitude and longitude of two cities, the distance is calculated using [geopy 1.11.0](https://pypi.python.org/pypi/geopy) library.